rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 ---

 This article lists the tools that are available for performing an analysis of a compromised server.
 (Cleaning the compromised server is outside of its scope.)
-Using these tools help you determine the following information:
+Using these tools helps you determine the following information:

 - The point of entry
 - The origin of the attack
-- Which files were compromised
+- Which files are compromised
 - The level of access that the attacker obtained
 - The audit trail of the attacker's footprints